actix/examples/database_interactions/sqlx_todo/README.md

 ## Set up the database

 * Create new database using `schema.sql`
-* Copy `.env-example` into `.env` and adjust DATABASE_URL to match your PostgreSQL address, username and password
+* Copy `.env-example` into `.env` and adjust DATABASE_URL to match your SQLite address, username and password

 ## Run the application